-The Crunkleton, a classy cocktail bar and restaurant, is targeting a fall grand opening in the space formerly occupied by Heroes Aren’t Hard To Find in Elizabeth.
+The Crunkleton, a classy cocktail bar and restaurant, is will open on December 20 in the space formerly occupied by Heroes Aren’t Hard To Find in Elizabeth.

 This will be Gary Crunkleton’s second cocktail bar.
 The original Crunkleton on Franklin Street in Chapel Hill has garnered national attention for its Prohibition-era cocktails, most recently being named one of the Six Best Bourbon Bars in the South by Garden & Gun magazine.

 Crunkleton grew up in the Lake Norman area, so he knows Charlotte.
 He’s teamed up with local restaurateurs Blake Thompson, Zach Goodyear and Rob Hord to create a hospitality group.
 And this isn’t a one-off.
 The group is looking to open more restaurants and bars.

 “Charlotte doesn’t have a cocktail culture yet,” Crunkleton told me.

 Unlike the original location, The Crunkleton in Charlotte will offer food — here’s a look at the menu.

 Crunkleton had been looking for a space in Charlotte for two and a half years.
 They nearly ended up on Central Avenue before deciding on the space in Elizabeth.

 - Three different styles of oysters – raw, rockefeller (a personal favorite) and charred.

 - Sharable small plates like charred octopus, mussels, wings and fried honey toads.